FROM €35 EURO PER PERSON PER NIGHT

-Away from the hustle and bustle of Dublin city, we offer private guest house accommodation with three modern comfortable double bedrooms and one family room with two double beds.
+Away from the hustle and bustle of Dublin we offer three modern comfortable double bedrooms and one family room with two double beds and a private bathroom.

 The house is very spacious with three floors, a great location for visiting Dublin city centre as well as experiencing local Irish villages such as our local coastal village of Malahide, with it's own 12th Century Castle.

 5 minutes from Dublin Airport

-10 minutes from the active fishing village of Howth with great hiking and pathway coastal cliff walks
+10 minutes to the picturesque fishing village of Howth with great hiking and coastal cliff walks

 5 minutes from Malahide village and beaches

-25 minutes to Dublin city centre by local bus or train.
+20 minutes to Dublin city centre by local bus.
 (5 minute walk to bus stop)

 Accommodation will include breakfast- Selection of cereal, eggs, toast, bagels, cheese, jams, tea, coffee and orange juice..